arturol76/phusion-baseimage/README.md

 # phusion-baseimage
-A baseimage for dockers using phusion.
+A baseimage for dockers using phusion with SSH server enabled.

-Features:
-* ssh enabled
+Additional features:
 * nano editor
 * scripts to inject ssh keys and create/export keys
 * scripts to build, run